 Weirdest thing seen on travels: A casino and amusement park next to the Apartheid Museum in Johannesburg, South Africa.
 After the emotionally taxing exhibition, you step outside and hear bloodcurdling screams from roller coaster riders.

 Best hotel amenity: Complimentary super-fast wifi.
 Robes.
 A conch shell phone with a direct line to the front desk (it exists).

-I dream about eating hand-dived Orkney scallops and oysters in Scotland; fresh tomatoes with sea salt on the Amalfi Coast; potato pancakes outside of a particular Bavarian mountain lodge; fresh empanadas at the beach near Yelapa.
+I dream about eating hand-dived Orkney scallops and oysters in Scotland; fresh tomatoes with sea salt on the Amalfi Coast; potato pancakes outside of a particular Bavarian mountain lodge; fresh empanadas on the beach near Yelapa.

 Everywhere I go, I check out the local street style.

 When I arrive in a new place, I learn the lay of the land by plotting points on a map while my husband takes a nap.